 Resources for Yelm Residents & Community Members Impacted by COVID-19

-Yelm Community Relief Fund
+Yelm Community Relief Fund (NO LONGER ACCEPTING APPLICANTS)

 The funds for this program are made available due to a partnership between TOGETHER!, youracu, JW Foster, Mayor of Yelm and Nicki Foster, in addition to other local donors.
 TOGETHER! will evaluate households based on mutually agreed upon eligibility criteria and determine funds based on that information.
 Funds can be used for expenses such as: rent and mortgage payments, water, electricity and garbage payments, childcare expenses and others.
 Please be prepared to show proof of your bills (invoices, past due statements, bills, etc).